NFL Rumors: Robert Kraft Was ‘Enraged’ By Antonio Brown Texting Accuser, Leading To His Swift Release

 Robert Kraft was “enraged” after learning that Antonio Brown sent an intimidating text message to a woman accusing him of sexual misconduct, leading to the wide receiver’s swift release from the New England Patriots.

 The team announced abruptly on Friday afternoon that Brown had been cut, coming just the day after a report that he sent a text message to a woman who accused him of sexually inappropriate behavior.
 The woman said she was painting a mural in Brown’s home when he approached her from behind, nude and holding a small hand towel to cover his genitals.
-The woman said she rebuffed his advance and Brown cut off the relationship shortly afterward.
+The woman said she rebuffed his advance and Brown cut off their business arrangement shortly afterward.

 This week, after the woman’s account was published in Sports Illustrated, her lawyer came forward to say that she received a group text message from a number that Brown had given her.
 The message asked an associate to investigate the woman, and included pictures of her children that were taken from Instagram.